 Section 5.
 Meetings of the Board shall be held at least quarterly.

-Section 6

-.
-A quorum shall be one-third (1/3) of the Board membership or ten (10) Board members, whichever is less.
+Section 6.
+A majority of the active Board shall constitute a quorum (8 members if the Board membership consists of 15 members, otherwise a majority of the active membership.

 Section 7.
 No director shall exercise more than one vote on any motion before the Board.

-Section 8.
-Any changes in the designation of the directors from each local chapter shall be made by the local president or executive director in writing or email prior to or at the Board meetings.

-Section 9.
+Section 98.
 The Board shall have the authority to hire and prescribe duties of an Executive Director.
 The Executive Director shall be responsible to the Board through the President.

-Section 10.
+Section 10 9.
 Any proposal may be voted upon by the Board of Directors by mail, email, or telephone.
 An affirmative vote by a majority of all members of the Board shall be required to approve any action submitted to a vote by mail, email, or telephone.
-Verification of all telephone votes must be done by each voting Board member in writing within five (5) days of the vote being cast by telephone.

-Section 11.
+Section 1110.
 Any action of the Board of Directors may be reviewed at the succeeding meeting of the Association on written request to the President by any three local chapters.
 Such action may be revised, altered, or rescinded by majority vote of the voting chapters provided that no irrevocable rights of third parties shall be affected.